latanas/laskov/README.md

-Source code for my portfolio site
+The source code of my portfolio site.
+Styles are compiled with SASS: $sass --watch sass:.